 DiEM25 Volunteer Guidelines

-The idea is not new.
-It reflects the Scottish Enlightenment’s notion of ‘spontaneous order’ as well as ideas or practices of self-management and cooperatives, Rick Falkvinge’s ‘swarms’, etc.
+The idea of DiEM25’s Spontaneous Collectives reflects the ideas or practices of self-management and cooperatives, the Scottish Enlightenment’s notion of ‘spontaneous order’, as well as, Rick Falkvinge’s ‘swarms’, etc.

-Horizontal: DSCs are self-governing, with no need to validate their actions from the CC.
-Each DSC elects one person who will be responsible for maintaining communication between DiEM25 at large, the CC and the specific DSC.
+DSCs are self-governing, with no need to validate their actions from the CC.
+Each DSC elects one or two coordinators, ideally male and female, who will be responsible for maintaining communication between DiEM25 at large, the other DSCs, the CC and the specific DSC.

 What can a DSC do?